paritytech/polkadot/roadmap/implementers-guide/src/node/approval/approval-voting.md

 #### `ApprovalVotingMessage::CheckAndImportApproval`

 On receiving a `CheckAndImportApproval(indirect_approval_vote, response_channel)` message:
   * Fetch the `BlockEntry` from the indirect approval vote's `block_hash`.
-If none, return `VoteCheckResult::Bad`.
+If none, return `ApprovalCheckResult::Bad`.
   * Fetch the `CandidateEntry` from the indirect approval vote's `candidate_index`.
-If the block did not trigger inclusion of enough candidates, return `VoteCheckResult::Bad`.
+If the block did not trigger inclusion of enough candidates, return `ApprovalCheckResult::Bad`.
   * Construct a `SignedApprovalVote` using the candidate hash and check against the validator's approval key, based on the session info of the block.
-If invalid or no such validator, return `VoteCheckResult::Bad`.
+If invalid or no such validator, return `ApprovalCheckResult::Bad`.
-  * Send `VoteCheckResult::Accepted`,
+  * Send `ApprovalCheckResult::Accepted`
   * `import_checked_approval(BlockEntry, CandidateEntry, ValidatorIndex)`

 #### `ApprovalVotingMessage::ApprovedAncestor`